Us-vs-Then-vs-Now

 Us-vs-Then-vs-Now is the 2 disc, first full featured and second DVD by rock band Finger Eleven.
 It shows the band's career span in the past 13 years with never before seen concert footage, b-sides from their writing sessions of Finger Eleven and Them vs. You vs. Me, interviews, music videos and video journals.
 It was first released on iTunes.
 The title is a pun on their album Them vs. You vs. Me.
 The bassline for the song "Bend the Rules" turns out to be for the song "Them vs. You vs. Me".

+Reception

+Melodic rated Us-vs-Then-vs-Now three stars.